landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 Now that I know the TLS data is cached, can't I just overwrite the `TlsDirectory` data in this list from the host module with the data from the new module?
 Well yes... and no. The `LDRP_TLS_DATA` is heap-allocated, so I'd have to scan the heap which would be pretty bug-prone.

+#### Bad Approaches to Fixing TLS Data

+*Note: All of the bad methods build on each other in order.
+So if you're looking to explore these, I recommend exploring all.*

+{% collapse(preview="Method 1 -- List Patching (Least Worst)") %}

-Instead I popped `ntdll.dll` into IDA to see what functions were using this `LdrpTlsList` to see if maybe there was some other way I could grab the list's address.
+I popped `ntdll.dll` into IDA to see what functions were using this `LdrpTlsList` to see if maybe there was some other way I could grab the list's address.

 [![IDA Pro window showing functions using LdrpTlsList](/img/pe-loader/LdrpFindTlsEntry.png)](/img/pe-loader/LdrpFindTlsEntry.png)